-Ascended Extra: He was the one monk during the canon episode "The Storm" who told Aang that because he was the Avatar, it would be unfair for him to play on any team.
+- Ascended Extra: He was the one monk during the canon episode "The Storm" who told Aang that because he was the Avatar, it would be unfair for him to play on any team.

-Poisonous Friend: "That's the only way it's fair."
+- Poisonous Friend: "That's the only way it's fair."
 Chilling.
 Though, Ja Aku doesn't seem to be very attached to Aang.
 His fanaticism with keeping airbenders spiritual, however...

-Posthumous Character: Kuzon was pretty old when he mentioned Ja Aku, so it's safe to say that he may be dead.
+- Posthumous Character: Kuzon was pretty old when he mentioned Ja Aku, so it's safe to say that he may be dead.

 A merchant for Byakko under Shidan's orders.
 She's one of the prisoners that Hama captured.
 Toph breaks her and the rest of the prisoners out.
 With Toph's Earthsense, we learn that she is one of the members of the Yamabushi, the mountain sages living in the Fire Nation.

-Badass Normal: She works for Shidan.
+- Badass Normal: She works for Shidan.
 Going undercover like that takes guts.
 Especially when getting captured by Hama.

-Blow You Away: Averted.
+- Blow You Away: Averted.
 She's an Air Nomad, but not an airbender.
 She's a descendant of one, perhaps.

-Warrior Monk: She's part of the yamabushi's order, but she's moonlighting as a spy for Shidan.
+- Warrior Monk: She's part of the yamabushi's order, but she's moonlighting as a spy for Shidan.

 One of Lituya Bay's inhabitants.
 Shidan's youngest child, and a firebender like her elder sister, Ursa.
 She helps Zuko to his feet in the latest chapter.

 A male waterbender of Lituya Bay, formerly of the Southern Water Tribe.
-Unable to return home knowing he would spread a Hate Plague, he and some of the prisoners who survived Hama's breakout ended up in Lituya Bay.
+Unable to return home knowing he would spread a Hate Plague, he and the few prisoners who survived Hama's breakout ended up in Lituya Bay.
 There, he met his wife, Karasu of Byakko, and had four children with her.

-Being Tortured Makes You Evil: Or at least unable to associate with Water Tribals.
+- Being Tortured Makes You Evil: Or at least unable to associate with Water Tribals.
 Even decades later, he and every other escapee has to watch their tempers around Hakoda and the other sheltering Tribesmen or they'll infect them with the Hate Plague they contracted in Azulon's waterbender prison.

-Hate Plague: He and all other survivors of the waterbender prison are carriers.
+- Hate Plague: He and all other survivors of the waterbender prison are carriers.